heyitswither/lns/README.md

 Visit the Wiki section for information about the language, the command and the interpreter.

 Anyone can contribute to *lns*.
-You are welcome to clone the repository and commit changes to improve the interpreter.
+You are welcome to clone or fork the repository, modify it and make a pull request to improve the interpreter.
 You can even implement new features: you can find some ideas on what to implement in the Issues section.

 ## Credits ##
 The *lns* interpreter started off as a personal project inspired to [Bob Nystrom's "Crafting Interpreters"](http://www.craftinginterpreters.com/ "Crafting Interpreters website") online book, which shows a very basic way to implement an interpreter in Java.